Other / mixed grade configuration · Calhoun, GA

 What is the racial and ethnic makeup of Red Bud Elementary School?

-The largest demographic group at Red Bud Elementary School is White at 75.7%.
-The school serves a diverse student body in Calhoun, GA.
+The largest demographic group at Red Bud Elementary School is White at 75.7% of enrollment, in Calhoun, GA.

 What is the Resource Investment Index for Red Bud Elementary School?

-Red Bud Elementary School has a Resource Investment Index of 35/100 (F) based on 4 factors: student-teacher ratio, counselor availability, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Red Bud Elementary School has a Resource Investment Index of 35/100 (typical reported resources relative to schools nationally) based on 4 factors: student-teacher ratio, counselor availability, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page